 - 6 tablespoons crawfish butter, divided (see above)

 - 2 tablespoons heavy cream, or to taste

 - Chopped dill, parsley or chives for garnish

-- To make the crayfish butter, smash the shells to a pulp.
+To make the crawfish butter, smash the shells to a pulp.
 This can be done in a mortar and pestle, or in a strong blender or food processor -- or with a mallet in a bowl.
 You really want to mash everything well so you get more flavor from the shells.

 - Melt the butter in a small saucepan and add the shells to it.
 Cover and put into a 170°F oven and let this cook for 90 minutes, stirring now and again.
 Strain the butter through a fine-meshed sieve that has a paper towel set inside it; this filters all the debris out.

 - Pour into a container and let it cool.
 TIP: For long storage, let the butter solidify and pop it out of the container, leaving behind the gellified liquid at the bottom of the container.
 Leaving this in contact with the butter over time can make it got rancid.

 To make the broth, heat the oil in a large stockpot over medium heat.
 Add the crawfish shells and smash them to bits with a potato masher.
 Crush and stir them as they cook until they are all in pieces.
 Let this cook for a few minutes, then mix in the fennel, carrot and onion.
 Cook for 5 minutes, stirring often.
 Mix in the garlic, dried mushrooms and tomato paste.
 Turn the heat as high as it will go and stir-fry this for 2 minutes.

 - Add the vermouth and stir well.
 Let this boil for 1 minute, then add enough cool water to cover the shells by 1 inch.
 Add the bay leaves and let this simmer gently for 90 minutes to 2 hours.
 Do not let it boil.